kubeflow/pipelines/samples/contrib/aws-samples/debugger_component_demo/README.md

 ## Steps
 1. Compile the pipeline:
    `dsl-compile --py debugger-component-demo.py --output debugger-component-demo.tar.gz`
-2. In the Kubeflow UI, upload this compiled pipeline specification (the .tar.gz file) and click on create run.
+2. In the Kubeflow UI, upload this compiled pipeline specification (the .tar.gz file), fill in the necessary run parameters, and click create run.
-3. Once the pipeline completes, you can view the results of each debugger rule under 'Logs'.
+3. Once the pipeline finished running, you can view the results of each debugger rule under 'Logs'.

 Inputs format to `debug_hook_config` and `debug_rule_config` :
 ```buildoutcfg